|Applies to: Intune in the classic portal|

 Before you start

-Review the following information before you start syncing and deploying apps from the Windows Store for Business:
+Review the following information before you start syncing and deploying apps from the Microsoft Store for Business:

 - You must configure Intune as the mobile device management authority for your organization.
 For more information, see Prerequisites for enrolling devices in Microsoft Intune.

-- You must have signed up for an account on the Windows Store for Business.
+- You must have signed up for an account on the Microsoft Store for Business.

 - Once you have associated a Windows Business Store account with Intune, you cannot change to a different account in the future.

 - Apps purchased from the store cannot be manually added to or deleted from Intune.
-They can only be synchronized with the Windows Store for Business.
+They can only be synchronized with the Microsoft Store for Business.

-- Intune synchronizes only online licensed apps you have purchased from the Windows Store for Business.
+- Intune synchronizes only online licensed apps you have purchased from the Microsoft Store for Business.

 - Devices must be joined to Active Directory Domain Services, or workplace-joined, to use this capability.